moacir-rodrigues-petry/201-session/README.md

 With that being created, push the code to the repository and check the Actions tab in your GitHub repository to see the workflow running.

+---

+### Module 7 - Implementing a new feature

+Here we're going to implement a new feature that allows users to view detailed information about each user in the frontend application.
+This will involve the following changes.

 ```
+Create a user profile details page for my user management application.
+The page should:

+- Display when a user is clicked in the main users table
+- Show detailed information about the selected user
+- Have a clean, consistent design with the rest of the application
+- Include a way to navigate back to the users list
+- Be accessible via a route like `/users/:userId`

+### Backend

+Extend the Express backend API to add a new endpoint for fetching individual user details.
+I need:

+- A new route at `/api/users/:userId` that returns detailed information for a specific user
+- Additional user details beyond what's shown in the list (e.g., address, phone, company, bio)
+- Proper error handling if a user ID doesn't exist
+- TypeScript interfaces for the new data structures
+- Unit tests for the new endpoint

+### Frontend

+Create a UserProfile React component that displays detailed user information.
+The component should:

+- Use React Router to get the userId parameter from the URL
+- Fetch user details from the API endpoint we created
+- Show a loading state while data is being fetched
+- Display an error message if the user doesn't exist
+- Show the user's profile picture prominently
+- Organize information in a visually appealing card layout
+- Include TypeScript interfaces for props and state

+### Navigation

+Implement navigation between the users list and the new profile details page:

+- Make each row in the users table clickable to navigate to the profile page
+- Add a back button on the profile page to return to the users list
+- Update the React Router configuration to support the new route
+- Ensure the browser history works correctly (back/forward navigation)

 ```